-- Food Slap: Tania tosses Muriel's drink in her voice when Muriel turns up on Hibiscus Island.
+- Food Slap: Tania tosses Muriel's drink in her face when Muriel turns up on Hibiscus Island.

-- Heel-Face Turn: David Van Arkle, Muriel's very unwilling groom after Muriel's mother dies.
+- David Van Arkle, Muriel's very unwilling groom after Muriel's mother dies.

 - Bill also in the aftermath of the aforementioned and Deidre leaving him.